alexanderluiscampino/udacity-nano-da/p5/README.md

     * email_address : 24% empty
     * from_poi_to_this_person : 41% empty

-We have 20 impot features, out of which some are financial and some are email-related:
+We have 20 input features, out of which some are financial and some are email-related:

  Payments (10)      |     Stock (4)             | Email-related features (6)